alisdair/seed-docs/src/_guides/inheritance.md

 ```

 Let's say we want to use this structure for multiple classes, without having to rewrite the same code (cause keeping things DRY is super cool). `@extend` doesn't work, as it doesn't extend nested styles.
-Also, `@extend` doesn't work on a `&`.
+Also, `@extend` doesn't work on an `&` selector.

 Here's how you would do it: